ashstevens-dev/drupal-8-custom-jokes-api-block-module/README.md

 # drupal-8-custom-jokes-api-block-module
-Drupal 8 Custom Module which creates a block which pulls in and displays data from the Jokes API.
+Drupal 8 Custom Module which creates a block that pulls in and displays data from the Jokes API.
 The block allows you to control how many jokes you would like to display.

 ## Installation
 Create a ``custom`` directory in the ``modules`` directory for your Drupal 8 website if you don't have one already.
 Place this jokes_api directory inside.
 Enable the module like you would any other module (it will show under Custom on the modules page).